BadMomber/scheeserenne-voting-app/README.md

 $ \q
 ```

-migrate you tables to database - type
+migrate you tables to database - in server dir type

 ```
 $ knex migrate:latest
 ```

-seed your dev data to the database - type
+seed your dev data to the database - in server dir type

 ```
 $ knex seed:run